PLSysSec/go2wrk/README.md

 # go2wrk

-A simpler, more meaninful benchmarking app modeled after go-wrk and wrk.
+A simpler, more meaningful benchmarking app modeled after go-wrk and wrk.
 This project is designed to stress test web apps in ways similar to organic internet traffic.

 The primary addition go2wrk features is multi-route targeting.
 Users rarely only hit a single route of a web app while browsing, and many apps have to simultaneously handle diverse requests all competing for the same system resources.
 Therefore, gauging server and application performance on repeated queries to a single route in isolation is only serving a delusion.
 Unfortunately, this is the limited functionality of most benchmarking tools today. go2wrk benchmarks how your app and hardware perform in the presence of different usage patterns, and allows you to identify critical problems in cache and garbage collection.